 GEONETCast Americas is a regional contribution to a developing, global, near-real-time, environmental data dissemination system in support of the Global Earth Observation System of Systems.
-It will be a contribution from the United States National Oceanic and Atmospheric Administration, whose goal is to enable enhanced dissemination, application, and exploitation of environmental data and products for the diverse societal benefits defined by the Group on Earth Observations.
-The societal benefit areas includ agriculture, energy, health, climate, weather, disaster mitigation, biodiversity, water resources, and ecosystems.
-GEONETCast Americas will serve North, Central, and South Americas beginning late in 2007 using inexpensive satellite receiver stations based on Digital Video Broadcast standards and will link with similar regional environmental data dissemination systems deployed around the world.
-GEONETCast Americas will start broadcasting limited data in an early operational mode in late November 2007.
+It is a contribution from the United States National Oceanic and Atmospheric Administration, whose goal is to enable enhanced dissemination, application, and exploitation of environmental data and products for the diverse societal benefits defined by the Group on Earth Observations.
+The societal benefit areas are agriculture, energy, health, climate, weather, disaster mitigation, biodiversity, water resources, and ecosystems.
+GEONETCast Americas serves North, Central, and South Americas.
+I became operational in April, 2008.
+GEONETCast Americas uses inexpensive satellite receiver stations based on Digital Video Broadcast standards.
+GEONETCast has links with similar regional environmental data dissemination systems deployed in Europe and Asia.